Visiting Niagara Falls in Winter – Winter Attractions & Festivals

 What:

 Things to do: Walk along the pathway by the side of the falls and enjoy the mighty thundering falls battling Jack Frost’s freezing power.
 Do not miss the natural ice sculptures framing the falls.
 Enjoy the beauty of the illuminated falls & fireworks.
-See the video given below to have an idea of the magnificent view Niagara Falls presents during winter.
+See the video below to get an idea of the magnificent view Niagara Falls presents during winter.

 When: Winter Hours

-December 31 | 4:30 PM – 2 AM
+Until December 31 | 4:30 PM – 2 AM

-January 1 – January 31 | 5 PM – 1 AM
+January 1 to 31 | 5 PM – 1 AM

-March 1 – March 11 | 7 PM – 1 AM
+February 1 to March 11 | 5:30 PM – 1 AM

-Part of Winter Festival of Lights
+Part of the Winter Festival of Lights

 Where: